TOU-HID/new/# Instruction for creating new page.md

 > v16.15.1

-Then go to the directory file of your project.
-Such as:
+Open a new terminal and nevigate to the project directory.

-> cd home/reliance/
+> cd reliance-v2

-And install "yarn" in your project.
-For installing yarn run this command below:
+And run the following command:

-> /home/reliance npm install --global yarn
+> npm install

 Wait for it to be completed, it usually takes 5-10 minutes(or less) to complete.

 ## Start Development Server

-Open a new terminal and nevigate to the project directory.

 Run the command

-> yarn start
+> npm start

 **Note:** You must keep the development server running in a seperate terminal as long as you are performing any react native development tasks.
 You need to keep this open in case of running or building the app from command line tools.